tinySSB/tiny-ssb-spec/README.md

 - **D.** each message published by a device references the msgId of last message that device published, such that all messages can be arranged as a linear linked-list.
 This data structure is known as `feed`.

+Core design decisons we add for Tiny-SSB:
+- **E.** each message must fit in a LoRa packet
+- **F.** we assume no guarentee of a "connection" with a peer, there is only "broadcast" and "listen"
+- **G.** we support "optional" side-chains off the side of a device's feed.

 These decisions enable the following properties/ behaviors:
 - **reliable "gossip"**: you can receive news from peerA "via peerB" and